 1000 Islands Environmental Center provides the public with a place to enjoy our natural resources.
 Recreation is provided by the many miles of trails, which can be used for hiking and snowshoeing.
 Year-round educational programs teach children and adults the importance of the inter-relationships between them and the environment.
 Inside the Nature Center, you will find live animals, interactive educational displays, a Fox River arrowhead collection, native animals, a gift shop, and much more.

-To provide children, adults and families the knowledge and skills needed to build a sustainable balance between the environment, economy and community through education, conservation and recreation.
+To provide children, adults and families the knowledge and skills needed to build a sustainable balance among the environment, economy and community through education, conservation and recreation.

 Diversity of Nature.
 Diversity in the natural world creates balanced, resilient and productive ecosystems.
 Diverse plants and animals co-exist and complement each other while still maintaining their own identity.
 1000 Islands Environmental Center strives to model nature through cooperative relationships creating a more diverse organization and aligning our programs, events and operational procedures to ensure everyone is valued, respected and belongs.